viking-sudo-rm/StackNN/README.md

 # StackNN
 A PyTorch implementation of several differentiable data structures for use in recurrent neural networks.
 The code in this project is associated with [Context-Free Transductions with Neural Stacks](https://arxiv.org/abs/1809.02836), which will appear at the Analyzing and Interpreting Neural Networks for NLP workshop at EMNLP 2018.
 You can acknowledge using this codebase by citing the paper.

 A differentiable data structure is a version of a conventional data structure whose interface can be connected to a neural network.
 Our stacks, queues, and dequeues are inspired by the formalism presented by [Grefenstette et al., 2015](https://arxiv.org/pdf/1506.02516.pdf).
 We also implement several different models using these structures and tasks that the models can be trained on.
+See the paper for more information.

 ## Contributing